mirror/dd-wrt/src/router/libyang/tools/lint/examples/README.md

 > data -t rpc rpc.xml
 ```

-Reply to this RPC can be validated too, but it must be nested in the original
+Reply to this RPC can be validated too, but it must be specified, to which
-RPC element.
+RPC it is a reply to, because it is not included in the reply itself.

 Command and its output:

 ```
-> data -t reply ../tools/lint/examples/rpc-reply.xml
+> data -t rpcreply rpc-reply.xml rpc.xml
 ```

 **action and action-reply**

 Actions are validated the same way as RPCs except you need to be careful
 about the input file structure.
-No NETCONF-specific envelopes are expected.

 Preparation